Glossary and Abbreviations

 -

 AONBs (Areas of Outstanding Natural Beauty) are areas of high scenic quality that have statutory protection in order to conserve and enhance the natural beauty of their landscapes.
-For example, the Cotswolds is the largest of the UK’s 49 AONBs and includes the WLT Kites Hill Reserve.
+For example, the Cotswolds is the largest of the UK’s 49 AONBs and includes Kites Hill Reserve.

 -